fogrew/gurylev.com/src/en/site.md

   parent: Andrey Gurylev
 ---

+## Tools

+* Built on [11ty](https://www.11ty.dev/) static generator
+* I use forestry.io as admin panel when I want to post something via phone
+* Site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) and has reserved hosting on vercel.io for hot-switch if need be
+* Site builds on CI of [Cloudflare Pages](https://pages.cloudflare.com/) and can be built via reserved vercel.io
+* Versioned by git on [github](https://github.com/fogrew/gurylev.com/) + my personal gitlab
+* I plan improvements using [github issues](https://github.com/fogrew/gurylev.com/issues/)

+## Design

+* Themes:
+  * Light: beige for background, brown for text and orange for interactive elements.
+  * Dark: dark gray for background, almost white for text and orange for interactive elements.
+They are selected automatically based on the system settings
+* Fonts: Georgia for headers, native sans-serif font of your system for everything else.
+I don't upload external fonts.

+## Styles

+* are separated in the file system according to the principles of Atomic Design
+* written in pure CSS using the BEM methodology
+* they are not converted using preprocessors like sass or postcss
+* critical styles for loading the first screen are embedded in the pages at the build stage of eleventy
+* non-critical ones are loaded asynchronously

+## Templates

+* the templates is written using 11ty, nunjucks, markdown

 ## Accessibility

 * I tried to adapt the site for convenient use from desktops, mobile, text browsers, voice assistants.